 One clutch roll forming advantage is that it's a highly repeatable metal fabrication process.
 The machine pulls a coiled strip through a sequence of roll dies, gradually manipulating the metal into your desired cross-sectional shape.
 Because of the speed of the process, automakers and many other industries specify roll forming for their high-volume projects.

 But there's always room for improvement, right?
 If you learn how to cut corners without sacrificing quality -- or work with a supplier who can do so for you -- roll forming can be the most cost-effective methods of shaping metal in existence.

 Roll Forming Advantages in Efficiency Vs. Press Braking, Stamping, & More

-Unlike turret punching and press braking, roll forming offers the advantage of combining multiple operations in the formation of a single part.
-This time-saving capability eliminates the need for multiple stations or transporting materials across the floor, decreasing production and labor costs.
+Unlike turret punching or press braking, roll forming offers the advantage of combining multiple operations in the formation of a single part.
+This time-saving capability eliminates the need for multiple stations or moving materials across the floor, decreasing production time and labor costs.

 Consider roll forming if you need mass production of: